EastSunrise/mkdocs-graphviz/README.md

 Inspired by [jawher/markdown-dot](https://github.com/jawher/markdown-dot),
 which renders the dot graph to a file instead of inline.

-All Other Credits : Rodrigo SCHWENCKE
+All Other Credits : Rodrigo Schwencke

 # License